From ChatGPT to strength training: Here's how 100-year-olds are thriving

 According to a survey of 100 centenarians from UnitedHealthcare, nearly half do some form of strength training at least once a week to keep muscles strong, 36% participate in stress relief activities such as meditation, 67% say they eat a healthy diet, and 42% report walking or hiking on a regular basis.
 About 30% say they still like to work in their garden.

 It's the combination of things centenarians are doing to stay engaged and active that's impressive says Dr. Rhonda Randall, a geriatrician and the chief medical officer of UnitedHealthcare.
 "It's not just one thing," she says.
-"What we can learn from these folks is that it's a holistic approach" to aging, she says.
+"What we can learn from these folks is that it's a holistic approach" to aging.

 One striking finding is that most of the centenarians say they feel decades younger than their actual age, and many do not identify as "old."
 Many describe a "gradual realization" of aging, Randall says, noticing small changes over time, such as needing more rest and more time to recover from physical activities.
 Some of the predictable changes include hearing loss, more physical aches and pains, a loss of independence and giving up driving.